Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Baking
 ======

-.. function:: GetPoolStatus(blockHash: BlockHash, passiveDelegation: Bool, bakerId: UInt64) -> JsonResponse
+.. function:: GetPoolStatus(block_hash: BlockHash, passive_delegation: Bool, baker_id: UInt64) -> JsonResponse

    Get the status of a pool.
-   If ``passiveDelegation == true``, this returns the status for the passive delegators.
+   If ``passive_delegation == true``, this returns the status for the passive delegators.
    Otherwise, it returns the status for the baker with the specified ID (if it exists).

-   :param blockHash: The given block.
+   :param block_hash: The given block.
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
-   :param Bool passiveDelegation: Whether the request is for passive delegation or a
+   :param Bool passive_delegation: Whether the request is for passive delegation or a
                              specific baker.
-   :param UInt64 bakerId: The baker id to get the status of.
+   :param UInt64 baker_id: The baker id to get the status of.
    :returns: The status of the pool, or ``null`` if the block hash is malformed,
              or if either the block hash or baker id doesn't exist.
    :rtype: ``JsonResponse`` with ``?PoolStatus`` (see JSON schema below)